jediaell/code-review-bot/README.md

 # Bot Code Review

-## Descrição
+## Description

-A ideia do Bot é automatizar a revisao de códigos da equipe, lançando as notificaçoes via Slack.
-O bot deve funcionar em qualquer ambiente de repositorio (github, gitlab ou Azure).
-Lembrando que o Bot pode ser editado e inclusas novas regras de revisao durante a produçao do time.
+Bot's idea is to automate the team's code review, launching notifications via Slack.
+The bot should work in any repository environment (github, gitlab or Azure).
+Remembering that the Bot can be edited and new review rules included during the team's production.

 ## Features

-Features relevantes para o Bot
+Features to implement

 - [x] MongoDB
-- [x] Setar ambiente Docker
+- [x] Setting environment Docker
-- [x] Jest instalado
+- [x] Jest
-- [x] Sincronizar com GitLab
+- [x] Sinc with GitLab
-- [x] Sincronizar com Slack
+- [x] Sinc with Slack
-- [x] Setar ambiente Azure
+- [x] Sinc with Azure
-- [ ] Sincronizar com ambiente Github
+- [ ] Sinc with Github
-- [x] Regras de revisao Lint
+- [x] Rules for Lint
-- [ ] Regras de revisao Prettier
+- [ ] Prettier rules
-- [ ] Regras de revisao ReactJS
+- [ ] ReactJS rules
-- [ ] Regras de revisao React Native
+- [ ] React Native rules
-- [ ] Regras de revisao de PRs
+- [ ] PRs rules
-- [ ] Regras de revisao de Commits
+- [ ] Commits rules
-- [ ] Instalar Commitzen
+- [ ] Commitzen
-- [ ] Definir testes e como testar
-- [ ] Nomear o Bot
+- [ ] Naming the Bot
-- [ ] Atualizar dependencias
+- [ ] Update dependencies
-- [ ] Refatorar alguns pontos do codigo antigo
+- [ ] Refactoring some old points